civictechindex/CTI-website-frontend/README.md

 ### Incorporating changes from upstream

 Your fork of this repository on GitHub, and your local clone of that fork, will get out of sync with this (upstream) repository from time to time.
-(That's what has happend when you see something like "This branch is 1 commit behind CTI-website-frontend:gh-pages" on the github website version of your CTI-website-frontend repository.)
+(That's what has happend when you see something like "This branch is 1 commit behind CTI-website-frontend:master" on the github website version of your CTI-website-frontend repository.)

 One way to keep your fork up to date with this repository is to follow these instruction: [Syncing your fork to the original repository via the browser](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser)